 Feeding Baby: 8 Eating Milestones

-There are many baby development milestones when it comes to eating solid foods.
+There are many milestones that need to be achieved when a baby is ready to start to eat solid foods.
 Here are some of the big ones.

 Baby Milestone 1: When They Can Start Solids

-Most pediatricians, and the American Academy of Pediatrics, recommend introducing solid foods to babies at between 4 and 6 months of age.
-That’s when they start to lose the “tongue-thrust reflex” or extrusion reflex, which is important for sucking the breast or bottle but interferes with feeding.
+Most pediatricians, and the American Academy of Pediatrics, recommend introducing solid foods to babies when they are between ages 4 and 6 months.
+That’s when they start to lose the “tongue-thrust reflex” or extrusion reflex, which is important for sucking the breast or bottle when they are younger, but interferes with feeding.
+Babies at this point can also lift their heads up independently and hold their necks high.

-If your baby is around this age, can sit up well with support, and shows interest in the foods he sees you eating, it’s probably a good time to make your first forays into feeding baby solid food.
-If your baby is exclusively breastfed, it is recommended that you wait until 6 months of age to start solids.
+If your baby is around this age, can sit up well with support, and shows interest in the foods he sees you eating, it’s probably a good time to venture into feeding your baby solid food.
+If your baby is exclusively breastfed, it is recommended that you wait until he is 6 months to start solids.

 Baby Milestone 2: When They’re Ready to Move From Puree to Chunks